Sintra-Portugal.com

 The Igreja de São Pedro de Canaferrim

-We highly recommend visiting the Castelo dos Mouros.
-It is a fascinating ancient castle and there are amazing views from the top of the castle's battlements (466m high).
-A typical visit lasts one hour, the entrance fee is €12 and the castle will always be much quieter than the overly busy Palácio da Pena.
+I would strongly recommend taking the time to visit the Castelo dos Mouros.
+It is a fascinating ruined fortress, and the views from its battlements, 466 metres above sea level, stretch right across the Sintra region to the Atlantic.
+A typical visit takes about an hour, the entrance fee is €12, and the castle is always far quieter than the busy Palácio da Pena.

 Castelo dos Mouros Sintra